aya-rs/aya/docs/src/start/hello-xdp.md

 Let's adapt it to load our program.

-We'll need the following imports at the top of the file:
+We will add a dependency on `ctrlc = "3.2"` to `myapp/Cargo.toml`, then add the following imports at the top of the `myapp/src/main.rs`:

 ```rust,ignore
 use aya::Bpf;